jankmg/frequent_color_flask/README.md

 Once I had an application running and after playing around.
 I decided it was time to investigate image manipulation in Python.
 I searched on Google how to get colors from pixels of an image.
 That's when I found out about Pillow.
 I manage to loop through all the pixels and get each of their colors.
 And by doing so, I learned about tuples, which is a new type of data type for me, which got me curious about other data types in Python.
 So I research that for a while, Googling and asking Chat-GPT certain questions which were too specific to find on Google.

 My first atempt was to just get the most repeated RGB color in the list of colors using Counter.
 But it didn't take into account small variations from color to color. `rgb(231,152,184)` was considered a different color from `rgb(231,152,185)`, which to the human eye it's practically the same.
 So I knew I had to find another way.
 By reading information about color from different sources and Chat-GPT as well, I figured that in order to make everything more manageable I should convert RGB to HSL.
 So I wrote an algorithm that does exactly that following this: https://www.niwa.nu/2013/05/math-behind-colorspace-conversions-rgb-hsl/.
 I will go through this further.
 Then I needed a way to take into account small variation in color.
 So I came up with an idea.
-Create a list containing an item for each color, have each color have a treshold and then compare each pixel color to that threshold and put it into the list in order from most common to least common.
+Create a list containing an item for each color, have each color have a threshold and then compare each pixel color to that threshold and put it into the list in order from most common to least common.
 Then check the length of each list and get the first value from that list.
 It's not perfect but it does a good job at getting the most common color.

 ## Things I could've done better:
 Better planning.
-I should've started by documentating what my goal was.
+I should've started by documenting what my goal was.
 How I was planning to implement things.